mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-01-13-danielle-m-portrait.md

 ---
-layout: work
+layout: media
 title: "Mirrored faces"
-description: "PaperFaces portrait of Danielle M. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Danielle M. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-danielle-m-lg.jpg
   thumb: paperfaces-danielle-m-150.jpg